IRTF-HRPC/draft-association/draft-association.md

 Analysis
 ========

 As the Internet mediates collective action and collaboration, it impacts on freedom of association and assembly.
-To answer our research question regarding how internet architecture enable and/or inhibits such human right, we researched several independent and typical cases related to protocols that have been either adopted by the IETF, or are widely used on the Internet.
-Our goal is to figure out whether they facilitate freedom of assembly and association, or whether they inhibit it through their design or implementation.
+To answer our research question regarding how internet architecture enables and/or inhibits such human rights, we researched several independent and typical cases related to protocols that have been either adopted by the IETF, or are widely used on the Internet.
+Our goal is to figure h they facilitate freedom of assembly and association, or how they inhibit it through their design or implementation.

 We are aware that some of the following examples go beyond the use of Internet protocols and flow over into the application layer or examples in the offline world whereas the purpose of the current document is to break down the relationship between Internet protocols and the right to freedom of assembly and association.
 Nonetheless, we do recognize that in some cases the line between them and applications, implementations, policies and offline realities are often blurred and hard -if not impossible- to differentiate.